jangler/fervor/README.md

 Fervor
 ======

+![screenshot](http://jangler.info/dl/fervor-screenshot.png 'screenshot')

 A graphical, modeless, cross-platform text editor influenced by Acme, vi, and even Notepad.
+Features include:

+- Infinite undo
+- Unicode (UTF-8) support
+- Regular expression search
+- Acme-like right-click find
+- No GUI toolkit dependencies
+- Quick startup and low memory footprint
+- Asynchronous shell command execution and selection filtering
+- Syntax highlighting (currently for: C, Go, JSON, Make, Python, and Bash)

+Not included (yet):

+- Support for Windows-style (CRLF) line endings
+- Any form of configuration
+- A scrollbar

+Not included (ever):

+- Tabs or panes.
+Use a good window manager instead!

 This project is in alpha status--use at your own risk!

-![screenshot](http://jangler.info/dl/fervor-screenshot.png 'screenshot')

 Installation
 ------------